-What is fire season like, outdoors?
 “You're sleeping out on the ground, typically with a tarp and a sleeping bag for two weeks at a time.
 You go home for two days, back out for two weeks, home for two days, and you do that for six to seven months.
 You’re sharing barracks, you're living in the same building, and you're out on the fire line with the same 19 guys all summer long.
 Hiking, you're in a straight line hiking next to each other.
 Embracing the suck, together.
 Overcoming challenges, hard days, days when you want to fall over from exhaustion, the crew is there to pick each other up.
 When you go home for the season, because we all get laid off for like four months out of the year, you just feel different.
 We have to go back into society.
 You have to integrate yourself back in.
 You're not with your crew buddies anymore and it's just very difficult.
 But once that fire season rolls back around, it's right back to work.
 And it's probably one of the most self-satisfying jobs out there because it pushes your mind, pushes your body, and it pushes your spirit.
 I have more of a respect for nature and what it's capable of.
 Anybody who has ever seen a wildland fire before, it's probably one of the most powerful things I've ever seen.
 It can be very destructive.
-And just to see that nature can do that is just amazing.”
+And just to see what nature can do is just amazing.”

-Why did you become a wildland firefighter?
 “I started fighting fire when I was 16.
 I started working for a volunteer fire department and then eventually went to college for it, getting a job full-time, worked as a firefighter EMT for three or four years.
 But I wanted to be outside, in the wild, in the mountains.
-I wanted less medical calls and more fire.
+I wanted to fight more fire.
 As much as I love people and working with patients, I needed more connection with the outdoors.
 I didn't even know that wildland firefighters were a thing.
 I didn't even know they existed until college.
 It's not advertised very much in the Midwest or the east coast very much because obviously we don't really have a lot of wildland firefighters out there.
-But as soon as I did, I made no hesitation to grab my dog, sell everything off, and load up my car with the rest of what I owned and move to Utah to work for the Forest Service.
+But as soon as I heard about wildland firefighting, I made no hesitation to grab my dog, sell everything off, and load up my car with the rest of what I owned and move to Utah to work for the Forest Service.
 That began my long-term career."

 It seems like a pretty intimidating job.